Chronemics: Influence on global affairs

 Different perceptions of time across cultures can influence global communication.
 When writing about time perspective, Gonzalez and Zimbardo comment that "There is no more powerful, pervasive influence on how individuals think and cultures interact than our different perspectives on time—the way we learn how we mentally partition time into past, present and future."

-Depending upon where an individual is from, their perception of time might be that "the clock rules the day" or that "we'll get there when we get there."

-Improving prospects for success in the global community requires understanding cultural differences, traditions and communication styles.

 The monochronic-oriented approach to negotiations is direct, linear and rooted in the characteristics that illustrate low context tendencies.
 The low context culture approaches diplomacy in a lawyerly, dispassionate fashion with a clear idea of acceptable outcomes and a plan for reaching them.
 Draft arguments would be prepared elaborating positions.
 A monochronic culture, more concerned with time, deadlines and schedules, tends to grow impatient and want to rush to "close the deal."

 More polychronic-oriented cultures come to diplomatic situations with no particular importance placed on time.
 Chronemics is one of the channels of nonverbal communication preferred by a High context Polychronic negotiator over verbal communication.
 The polychronic approach to negotiations will emphasize building trust between participants, forming coalitions and finding consensus.
 High context Polychronic negotiators might be charged with emotion toward a subject thereby obscuring an otherwise obvious solution.